-Do you sense that the world is changing at an increasingly quickening pace?
-Are you noticing that the way you communicate, find information, read, learn, and work have changed in the last few years?
-And have you had time to think rethink your practices as an educator in response to these changes?
+The world is changing at an increasingly fast pace.
+Are you noticing that the way you communicate, find information, read, learn, and work has changed in the last few years?
+Now think about today’s students.
+Are our classrooms preparing them for all of these changes?

-Educating in such a world can be quite overwhelming.
-This course will allow you the space and structure to design an intervention that responds to the central question: “What will be important for your students to know, value and be able to do in a future that’s hard to visualize?”
-This course will bring together innovative educational leaders and practitioners from around the world who are committed to being actors, not spectators.
+Facing these questions can be quite overwhelming.
+Global Education: Cultivating innovation in the classroom will give you the space and structure to design an intervention that responds to the central question: “What will be important for your students to know, value and be able to do in a future that’s hard to visualize?”
+This course will bring together innovative educational leaders and practitioners from around the world who are committed to forging a new path forward for students.

 This professional development workshop will cover the following topic areas: